In this episode, Byron and Yoshua talk about knowledge, unsupervised learning, how the brain learns, creativity, and machine translation.

 Well, I don't have a crystal ball and really you shouldn't be asking those questions.

 Well, there's so much uncertainty.

 Fair enough.
-And if you’ll indulge me with one more highly speculative question, I’ll return to the here and now and practical uses.
-So, my other highly speculative question is do you think we’re going to build conscious machines ever?
+And if you'll indulge me with one more highly speculative question, I'll return to the here and now and practical uses.
+So, my other highly speculative question is, "Do you think we're going to build conscious machines ever?"
 Like, can we do that?
-And in your mind, what consciousness—the ability to perceive and self-awareness and all that comes with consciousness—is that required to build a general intelligence?
+And in your mind, is consciousness—the ability to perceive and self-awareness and all that comes with consciousness—is that required to build a general intelligence?
 Or is that a completely unrelated thing?

 Well, it depends on the kind of intelligence that we want to build.
 So, I think you could easily have some form of intelligence without consciousness.
 As I mentioned, imagine a really, really smart encyclopedia that can answer any of your questions but doesn't have any sense of self.
 But if we want to build things like robots, we'll probably need to give them some sense of self.
 Like, a robot needs to know where it is, and how it stands compared to other objects or agents.
 It needs to know things like if it gets damaged, so it needs to know how to avoid being damaged.
 It's going to have some kind of primitive emotions in the sense that, you know, it's going to have some way of knowing that it's reaching its objectives or not, and, you know, you can think of this as being happy or whatever.
 So, the ingredients of consciousness are already there in systems that we are building.
 But, they're just very, very primitive forms.
 So, consciousness is not like a black and white thing.
 And it's not even something that people agree on, even less than what intelligence is I think, what consciousness is.
 But my understanding of it is that we'll build machines that have more and more of a form of consciousness as needed for the application that we're building them for.